testus-x/ksh/docs/PR-HowTo.md

 ```
 That's probably the most convinient option and keeps commit hashes as is.

+###	3. Adjust commits

-In the new local branch, one can now modify all commits as needed.
-The following **rules of thumb** should be obeyed:
+In the new local branch, which contains the PR, one should now modify all commits as needed.
+The following **rules of thumb** should be taken into account:
   * Commit messages: title
     * max.
 72 chars.
 If too long, try to shorten it, add a <LF> and use the longer description as "body" of the commit.
     * should contain a reference to the issue ID, e.g. see #321